BIMSBbioinfo/pigx_docs/pigx-bs-seq.md

 options, described in the README (for example, the flag `--dry-run` can be added to confirm valid input settings before execution).

-# Output description

-Once the pipeline is executed, the desired output directory is created, along with various sub-directories for intermediate steps in the process, each of which are named with prefixes to indicate their (approximate) order in sequence.
-In most cases, these processes have their own interim reports and log files.
-For example, `06_sorting` contains the sorted `.bam` file after alignments, and `07_methyl_calls` contains information on average methylation in various formats, while `01_raw_QC` is the earliest step --quality control of the raw inputs.

 ## Analysis
 In the `out-dir` folder, PiGx will create a sub-directory